 As you can see, there are many AR applications.
 In general, it is pretty simple to develop an AR app as there is no big difference between an interactive app and an augmented reality app.
 But the devil hides in details – everything depends on the purpose of your app and the amount of content there.

 Video games are also applications that don’t have any common design patterns compared to classical apps.
-Interactive applications are closer to games in many aspects.
+Interactive apps are closer to games in many aspects.
 They utilize 2D and 3D graphics with optional gamified mechanics.
-There are many classified subcategories for games like action games, adventure games, hyper-casual games, and many more (see the game classification from Apple).
+There are many classified subcategories for games like action games, adventure games, hyper-casual games, and many more.

-Games development price tag heavily depends on a category.
-Another crucial element is game mechanics that affects everything in the game – from graphics to sound and narrative elements.
-Each game is unique and its belonging to a particular category is just a close guess.
+Games development cost depends on a category.
+Another crucial element is game mechanics which affect everything in the game – from graphics to sound and narrative elements.
+Each game is unique and its belonging to a particular category is a close guess.
 Games are harder to estimate as each one has something different.

 There are many common mechanics and concepts across all games.
-For example, according to Wikipedia, there are different camera approaches and each one has a defined set of properties and functions.
+For example, according to Wikipedia, there are different camera approaches.
+Each one has a defined set of properties and functions.
 Quite often other modules have something in common as well.
 Separating ordinary and special mechanics in games helps with the estimation process.

 Artificial intelligence is not just a technology, the increasing amount of applications are built around AI in whole or in part.
 AI elements are used in almost all spheres of our life.
 As an example, Bank of America develops a chatbot application that helps its customers.

-Often AI is just a part of another application, where the main functionality is not connected to artificial intelligence but utilizes its capabilities for assisting in some other processes.
+Often AI is a part of another application, where the main functionality is not connected to artificial intelligence but utilizes its capabilities for assisting in some other processes.
 For instance, the Youper app monitors the user’s health and AI provides some suggestions.
-So AI here is just a part of the entire ecosystem that can work without this technology.
 Here artificial intelligence is a value proposition, so the application is partially built around the AI idea.

-AI apps usually are pricey.
+The cost of AI applications depends on two factors.
 The main factor is the complexity of a task.
-Another one is accuracy – if it is okay to make 30% of errors, it is easier to develop such a solution compared to the one with less than 3% of accuracy.
-The cost of AI apps is formed depending on those two factors.
-The more complexity and accuracy you need in your business task, the more time is necessary for developers to teach the system to operate right.
+Another one is accuracy – if it is okay to make 30% of errors, it is easier to develop such a solution compared to one with less than 3% of accuracy.
+So, the more complexity and accuracy you need in your business task, the more time is necessary for developers to teach the system to operate correctly.

 Backend is also an application, but it is invisible to an end-user.
 At the same time, it is the brain of almost any app.
 Without a backend, it is impossible to maintain a consistent database or perform complex calculations in a matter of seconds.